Superkat32/superkat.github.io/hampter.markdown

             img.style.display = "block";
             img.style.marginLeft = "auto";
             img.style.marginRight = "auto";
+            document.getElementById("audionoti").innerHTML = "If no audio is playing, try reloading the page!";
             var isPortrait = window.matchMedia("(orientation: portrait)").matches;

             // set the width of the image based on the device orientation